Does Gabapentin Cause Hair Loss?

 Treatment & Evaluation for Gabapentin Pregabalin and Hair Loss

-The good news is that Dr. Bauman has found that many patients with hair shedding symptoms have improvements in hair growth and decreased shedding long-term with treatments such as Formula 82M compounded minoxidil solution, low level laser therapy with LaserCap or Capillus and/or cell therapy such as PRP Platelet Rich Plasma + ECM hair regrowth treatments.
+The good news is that Dr. Bauman has found that many patients with hair shedding symptoms have improvements in hair growth and decreased shedding long-term with treatments such as Formula 82M compounded minoxidil solution, low-level laser therapy with the Turbo LaserCap, cell therapy such as PRP Platelet Rich Plasma + ECM hair regrowth treatments.

 Do I need to stop Pregabalin/Lyrica/Gabapentin/Neurontin If I Have Hair loss?